 Web development and hosting at affordable prices

-If you are curious – and this applies to all plans – it assumes a standard domain, such as .co.uk.
-If you require something different (e.g. .org, .com, or .shop) or a premium name, the price will rise accordingly.
+Prices assume a standard domain, such as .co.uk.
+The price will rise accordingly if you require something different (e.g. .org, .com, or .shop) or a premium name.
 See GoDaddy domain name search for examples.

-However, if you already have an existing domain, you can repoint the nameservers, and the cost goes down accordingly.
-In the case of the brass plan, you effectively get the web design and hosting for free, but in reality, you still have to pay for the registration.
+However, if you already have an existing domain, you can repoint the nameservers, and the cost decreases accordingly.

 The Silver (“Ma, I found the tanner in me Christmas pud!”) class